ilundberg/replication/machine_learning_social_science/README.md

 This directory contains replication code for

 >Lundberg, Ian, Jennie E. Brand, and Nanum Jeon.
 2022. "[Researcher reasoning meets computational capacity: Machine learning for social science](https://doi.org/10.31235/osf.io/s5zc8)."
-Working paper.
+Social Science Research.

 This replication package reproduces Figures 4, 5, and 6, all of which involve simulated data.
 The data are generated within the code files.